Rules & Regulations 2022

 Acceptable forms of payment include a single studio check, money order, or certified check.
 Individual checks will not be accepted.
 Digital payment is available via Square or credit card.
 The use of a credit card may be subject to a service fee via a third party vendor.

-Gift certificates redeemed as a part of payment must be mailed directly to the office.
-Original certificate required; photocopies of gift certificates are not accepted.
-All applicable discounts must be deducted prior to payment; no refunds or rebates will be issued.
+Gift vouchers and certificates redeemed as a part of payment must be mailed directly to the office or email a digital picture to email@example.com.
+All available discounts must be deducted prior to payment; no refunds or rebates will be issued.

 All registrations must be paid in full prior to the start of show.
 No on-site payments will be accepted.